What Causes Depression?

 Inflammation

 There is significant evidence that inflammation contributes to symptoms of depression.
 Studies have shown that people with depression have increased signs of inflammation.
-Lowering inflammation has also been shown to have a beneficial effect on depression symptoms.
+Lowering inflammation has also been shown to have a beneficial impact on depression symptoms.
+Some ways to lower inflammation include the right diet, exercise, good sleep habits, less exposure to environmental toxins, and using natural remedies strategically.

 Diet and Nutritional Deficiencies

 Diets that are not nutrient-rich and that are high in processed foods, sugar and less healthy fats have been associated with an increased risk of depression.
-Whole-foods diets that are high in fruits, vegetables, fibre, healthy carbohydrates, lean proteins and healthy fats improve depression levels.
+Whole-foods diets that are high in fruits, vegetables, fibre, healthy carbohydrates, lean proteins and healthy fats improve depression symptoms.
 Alcohol can temporarily relieve symptoms of depression but it also may increase the risk of depression.
 Certain nutritional deficiencies like being low in iron, B12 or vitamin d are also really important to consider.
+If you have depression, you need to talk to your naturopathic doctor about your nutritional status and diet.

 Hormones

-Hormones play a large role in your mood.
+Hormones play a big role in your mood.
 Hormonal fluctuations contribute to premenstrual symptoms of depression.
 Low thyroid hormones are known to cause feelings of depression.
 Other hormones such as testosterone can cause depression in men if levels are low.
 The hormonal shifts that happen around menopause can cause feelings of depression as well.
+There are so many complex ways that hormones influence your nervous system and your mood.
+Balancing hormones and helping your nervous system stay calm amidst hormonal fluctuations can go a long way in improving depression.

 Lifestyle

-There are a host of lifestyle choices that influence your mood such as the amount of time you spend on social media, the amount of authentic social connections you have in your life, your exposure to sunlight, your sleep habits, etc.
+There are a host of lifestyle choices that influence your mood such as the amount of time you spend on social media, the amount of authentic social connections you have in your life, your exposure to sunlight and nature, your sleep habits, your exercise routine etc. In my practice, I don’t only talk about diet and supplements.
+I also spend a lot of time talking about these types of lifestyle changes that impact mood.

 It might feel overwhelming to think of all the factors that contribute to depression.
 The good news is that we can work on many of these factors to achieve a meaningful difference in your mood.
 It’s possible to find a way out of depression and it doesn’t have to require an overwhelming plan.
 Step by step, you can feel better.